 But if you treat that client poorly, not only will they stop paying you, but you’ll notice that the number of referrals you get on a regular basis will slowly start going down.

-When I first started the agency, referrals were my primary source of revenue, but once I learned how to gain customers through marketing, it became our 4th most popular channel.
+When we first started the agency, referrals were our primary source of revenue, but once we learned how to gain customers through marketing, it became our 4th most popular channel.

 You can’t rely only on referrals

-I used to rely on the word of mouth as my main revenue source.
+We used to rely on the word of mouth as our main revenue source.
 It’s easy to build a six-figure SEO agency, assuming you can provide the service.
 It’s really hard to create a seven-figure business from it though.

-Here are the main ways I got new customers:
+Here are the main ways we got new customers:

 Consistently blog about SEO, social media marketing, conversion optimization and content marketing.
 The more technical your blog posts are and the more often you use data to backup your points, the more leads you will get.